-Wholesale revenues decreased \$3.1 million as the Company's strategy has shifted to utilizing a greater percentage of flower produced at the Salinas and Greenfield Campuses internally for the Company's in-house branded products.
-The California market continues to experience compression in the price of flower as the market for unbranded flower continues to commoditize.
-For the three months ended June 30, 2022, approximately 52.5% of the Company's flower produced at the Salinas Campus was consumed internally for the Company's branded products, as compared to approximately 9.5% for the three months ended June 30, 2021.
-The Company expects to realize significant additional gross profits by continuing to shift self-produced flower into its cannabis packaged goods manufacturing operations and owned retail stores.
+The Company's wholesale revenues decreased \$0.9 million for the three months ended December 31, 2022, compared to the three months ended December 31, 2021.
+The Company utilized a greater percentage of flower produced at the Salinas and Greenfield Campuses for the Company's branded products rather than selling bulk flower directly into the wholesale market.
+During the three months ended December 31, 2022, the California market continued to experience compression in the price of flower as the market for unbranded flower continued to commoditize.
+For the three months ended December 31, 2022, approximately 50.9% of the flower and trim produced at the Company's Salinas Campus was used for the Company's products, compared to approximately 20.2% for the three months ended December 31, 2021.
+The Company expects to improve gross profits by continuing to use more self-produced flower and trim in its branded products.